 The tool in Revit used to set up this collaboration is called Copy/Monitor.
-To copy and monitor objects contained in a linked file, you activate the tool by choosing Copy/Monitor > Select Link in the Coordinate panel of the Collaborate ribbon and then selecting the linked file.
-Revit immediately displays the Copy/Monitor contextual ribbon.
-You can then use the tools on the ribbon to select the objects you want to monitor in the linked file.
+To copy and monitor objects contained in a linked file, you activate the tool by choosing Copy/Monitor>Select Link from the Tools menu (or click the Copy/Monitor tool on the Tools toolbar and then choose Select Link) and then click on the linked file.
+Revit immediately goes into Copy/Monitor mode.
+The Design bar changes to display the Copy/Monitor tools.
+You can then use those tools to select the objects you want to monitor.